AyushMaria/Expected-xG-Goals-Football/README.md

 ### Player Analysis
 Expected Goals totals can be used to determine when a player might be in the midst of a hot or cold streak in front of goal, while looking at average shot quality (xG/shot) can highlight players taking good or bad shots.

+### Head Coach Scouting
+xG models provide an objective measure of underlying team performance that can be used to highlight interesting coaches who are producing effective football.

+### Predictive Modelling
+Expected Goals models are utilised by both bookmakers and professional gamblers as a cornerstone of predictive modelling around future results

 Through this attempt I have tried to create an expected goals model to understand the quality of the football shots by football players who played for F.C.
 Barcelona.